 We don’t want testing to become an extracurricular activity for you.
 You have better things to do.
 So if you’ve taken the test 1-3 times, it’s time to turn your attention to other things (living your best life, working on the rest of the application, spending time with people you like, etc.).

 We hope you can take a healthy approach to standardized testing so it doesn’t add a heap of stress to your life.
-It’s just something you have to do to apply to college.
 Deep breath.

 Now let’s talk GPAs.